-Natural Remedies for the Incontinent Dog
+All Natural Remedies for Dog Incontinence

 - Rub wheat germ on your dog’s belly weekly.
 I know what you’re thinking, but what can I say; it was recommended by a holistic vet and it worked really well for Jane’s dog. 🙂